Hi guys! Introducing the Smiles for Miles Blanket: an easy, textured crochet blanket that uses the alternating spike stitch.

 - YO and pull through both 2 loops to complete the st!

 > How to Create Straight Edges with Single Crochets

 > 2 Crochet Hacks: Maintain Stitch Counts (Without Counting) and Quickly Count Your Rows

 Complete Video Tutorial:

-Here you’ll find the complete video tutorial from start to finish!
+Here you’ll find the complete video tutorial for this alternating spike stitch crochet blanket from start to finish!
 I hope this helps provide more a visual.

 - Please read through the tips above before starting your blanket – they make a big difference!